 Silent Auction With Entertainment and Refreshments

-Another great idea for a library fundraiser is a silent auction.
+Another great idea for a library fundraiser is a charitable auction.
 Since many community members frequently visit a library, an auction table could be on display for a week preceding the silent auction event giving people a chance to browse the auction items and tell their friends.
-Bid sheets are placed next to each item along with item descriptions and starting bid amounts.
-Auction flyers can also be available with a link to an online website where more information can be obtained about auctions items, and bids can be placed online.
+Bid sheets are placed next to each item, along with item descriptions and starting bid amounts.
+Auction flyers can also be available with a link to the auction website, where more information can be obtained about auction items, and bids can be placed online.
 Once the bidding has ended, auction items can be auctioned off either during a community event hosted at the library or online.

-A silent auction has potential to bring in a large amount of funds.
-There are little costs associated with hosting a silent auction.
-Typically most items are donated from community members and businesses.
-Often large ticket items are donated which could potentially bring in high bids.
-If you cannot get a high value item, you may want to consider purchasing a one of a kind vacation package.
-If the charity auction is planned in conjunction with another event such as a wine tasting or gala dinner, additional revenue can be made through selling tickets.
+A silent auction can bring in a large number of funds.
+There are few costs associated with hosting a silent auction.
+Typically most items are donated by community members and businesses.
+Often large ticket items are donated, potentially bringing in high bids.
+If you cannot get a high-value item, you may consider purchasing a one-of-a-kind vacation package.
+If the charity auction is planned with another event, such as a wine tasting or gala dinner, additional revenue can be made through selling tickets.

 Wine Tasting Events

 Wine tasting events are very popular social and Valentine’s Day Fundraising events.
 After all, most people love tasting wines!
 This makes finding participants for the event pretty easy.
-If event promotion is done well, you are very likely to attract people outside of your Library’s usual donor base, purely on the popularity and appeal of wine tasting events.
+If event promotion is done well, you will likely attract people outside your library’s supporter base purely on the popularity and appeal of wine-tasting events.

 Your committee will need at least one wine connoisseur to be your wine expert and assist with bringing in others in the wine industry.
 Ideally, the wine connoisseur is also connected to wine merchants, vineyards, sommeliers, restaurants, or wine bars in your area.
 Read more on how to organize a wine-tasting fundraiser for your library.